 Individuals with disabilities rely on service animals trained to perform specific tasks, while emotional support animals provide comfort and companionship.
 Regarding legal protections, emotional support animals do not have the same rights as service animals in public spaces.

 While emotional support animals require documentation from a licensed mental health professional, service animals need specific training and certification.
 Places do not permit emotional support animals but allow access rights to service animals in most public areas.
-The Americans with Disabilities Act (ADA) laws protect service animals, but emotional support animals are not covered.
+The ADA laws protect service animals but do not cover emotional support animals.

 Clearing Up Common Myths About Emotional Support Animals